The Dog Who Travelled by Train: Production

-The film directed by Magdalena Nieć, written by Mojca Tirš and Marcin Siemiątkowski, and produced by Beata Ryczkowska, Agnieszka Nejman, and Filip Bałdyga.
+The film was directed by Magdalena Nieć, written by Mojca Tirš and Marcin Siemiątkowski, and produced by Beata Ryczkowska, Agnieszka Nejman, and Filip Bałdyga.
 Beata Pisula was an executive producer, and Katarzyna Stegnerska was an associate producer.
 It was starred by Liliana Zajbert, Mateusz Damięcki, Monika Pikuła, and Adam Woronowicz.
 Lampo was portrayed by three trained dogs.
 The cinematography was done by Andrzej Wojciechowski, music by Łukasz Pieprzyk, editing by Jakub Motylewski, scenography by Agnieszka Kaczyńska, Jacek Mocny, and Michalina Rydel, and costumes by Dzvinka Kukul.
 It was produced by Canal+ Polska and K&K Selekt Film.
 The film was distributed by Kino Świat.
 It premiered on 25 August 2023.

 The film was filmed in Nowy Sącz, including at its railway station and castle, as well as in Warsaw.
 Originally the production was set to film at the Przemyśl Główny railway station, however it was changed following the beginning of the Russian invasion of Ukraine in 2022, when it began being used in the evacuation of refugees.

 The film is loosely based on the 1967 children's book O psie, który jeździł koleją by Roman Pisarski.
 It itself was based on the life of Lampo, a dog from Campiglia Marittima, Italy, who became famous in the 1950s, by traveling alone by trains across the country.
 The story in the movie was localised to be set in Poland, unlike the book, which was set in Italy.
 The events and plot were also changed.
-Notably, while the dog died died at the end of the book, in similar circumstances to his real counterpart, the character in the movie lived.
+Notably, while the dog died at the end of the book, in similar circumstances to his real counterpart, the character in the movie lived.

 Sequel

-The sequel to the film, O psie, który jeździł koleją 2, directed by Magdalena Nieć, is planned to premier on 8 August 2025.
+The sequel to the film, The Dog Who Travelled by Train 2, directed by Magdalena Nieć, premiered on 6 August 2025.